How to Live Stream Video with Multiple Sources in 6 Steps [2022 Update]

 Camera operators and techs should arrive early and begin setting up well in advance to choose camera angles and a location for the studio/switcher.

-Your streaming setup should be designed to create the most high-quality content and make everything easy to access for you as a broadcaster.
+Your streaming setup should be designed to create the most high-quality content and make everything easy for you as a broadcaster to access.

 3. Test Run

 Conduct a full live-streaming test.
-Set up and test encoders, computers, and switchers with the cameras.
-Make sure everything is working how you want it to.
+Set up and test the streaming encoder setup, computers, and switchers with the cameras.
+Make sure the whole equipment operates flawlessly.

 We recommend testing at least twice and on multiple end-user devices.
 This helps you to dodge any avoidable roadblocks or mistakes.
-A test run is essential for success with multiple camera streaming.
+A test run is essential for success with multiple live stream video inputs.

 4. Pre-Event Streaming

-We recommend starting the main event live stream well before the event starts.
+Starting the main event live stream well before the event begins is a wise approach.
 Showing an animated graphic, perhaps with a countdown, is one way to go.

-This allows you to get everything up and running before you start the life event, which gives you a buffer if there are any last-minute kinks to work out before the live event starts.
-This also allows your viewers to join early, so that when your live stream starts, everyone is present.
+This allows you to get everything up and running before you start the live event and provides a buffer to deal with any last-minute issues.
+Your viewers can join early, so everyone is present when your live stream begins.

 5. Switching Sources

 When the event begins, the switch operator switches to a camera view, and you’re live.
 Throughout the show, switch between multiple cameras to provide several views.
-The switcher controls this aspect.
+The switcher controls the simultaneous live video sources.

 Ideally, each camera records its own feed to local storage.
 The main program feeds also records (locally, via OVP, or both).